bruce-hill/tomo/docs/sets.md

 ## Accessing Items

-Sets internally store their items in an array, which you can access with the `.items` field.
+Sets internally store their items in a list, which you can access with the `.items` field.
 This is a constant-time operation that produces an immutable
 view: